Discover how having a positive attitude and words that you choose to say are deeply related

 As we walked towards the restaurant, we noticed more and more people walking in the same direction we were going.
 My husband said, "I hope there isn't a football match today!"

 It turned out that there was in fact a football match starting shortly.
 This meant that we would probably not find a table at the restaurant, since it was quite a small place, and quite convenient for anyone to have a burger on-the-go.

 Conscious of the power of our words, my husband and I decided to express what we DID want.
 "We will have a table, in a nice spot, and we will have it straight away", we said believing that this would be the case (why not).

 When we arrived at the restaurant, there was only one table available, next to the window, in one of the two nicest spots of the restaurant.
 Needless to say, we took the table and marvelled at how we had had exactly what we had chosen to put into words.

 My personal belief is that we are actually creating our reality at every moment.
 I won't go into exactly how I think that happens just here, but suffice to say that the ultimate 'truth', for me, is that whatever truth each of us has is what goes.
 There are as many truths as people, and no truth is more or less 'real' than the next.

-Thus for me the words that I choose are of great importance, as I am literally building my current moment and creating my future, with each word I say.
+Thus for me positive attitude and words are deeply related and of great importance, as I am literally building my current moment and creating my future, with each word I say.